Toluwanimi21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Returns 1 if c is a letter, lowercase or uppercase Returns 0 otherwise
 5. A function that prints the sign of a number.
+6. A function that computes the absolute value of an integer.